Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Links to other merchants may also be affiliate links.

 Founded in Japan 40 years ago.
 They produce a range of clubs including a large number of forged irons.
 Definitely aimed at the premium end of the market based on their pricing.

 Manufacturers of more traditionally styled clubs including persimmon-headed drivers and blade irons.
 They even offer the option of hickory shafts in some models.
-In fact, their hickory models are all approved by the Society of Hickory Golfers for play in modern hickory tournaments.
+Their hickory models are all approved by the Society of Hickory Golfers for play in modern hickory tournaments.

 Now owned by Hireko Golf based in California.
 Orlimar originally had tremendous success with their TriMetal woods.
-Hireko have brought the brand name and have launched a range of clubs and accessories.
+Hireko has brought the brand name and has launched a range of clubs and accessories.

 One of the leading manufacturers in the industry.
 They make all manner of golf equipment.
 Pioneers of game improvement clubs back in the 60s.
 I’m a particular fan of their hoofer bag.